MicrosoftDocs/power-pages-docs/power-pages-docs/configure/store-content-web-templates.md

 [!INCLUDE[powerapps-info](../includes/cc-powerapps-info.md)]

+In order to create custom page layouts for Power Pages, you will need to create web templates.

+> [!NOTE]
+> Custom page layouts are not available during preview.

 For detailed information on how to use web templates on your site, go to [Store source content by using web templates](/powerapps/maker/portals/liquid/store-content-web-templates) in the Power Apps documentation.